(CRICOS Code: 107234D)

 Target groups for AUR30320 Certificate III in Automotive Electrical Technology are international students who are:

-- Seeking to pursue a career in automotive electrical repairs
+- Seeking to pursue a career as an Auto Electrician

 - Seeking to enter a new industry sector